PayU-EMEA/woo-payu-payment-gateway/readme.txt

 * PayU - PayPo - payer will be redirected to PayPo payment form
 * PayU - Twisto - payer will be redirected to Twisto payment form
 * PayU - Twisto pay in 3 - payer will be redirected to Twisto pay in 3 payment form
+* PayU - PragmaPay - payer will be redirected to PragmaPay payment form (only for business clients)

 Detailed information about each method and its configuration [can be found here](https://github.com/PayU-EMEA/woo-payu-payment-gateway).